santikarthick/Transliteration/README.md

 Bootstrap,
 HTML

-# Note: Using smartphones give a better Experience
+# Note: Using smartphones give a better Experience, Alphabets(block letters and small letters) can violate the translation.

 Thankyou by karthikeyan